syskeyt/ESP32-Base64-Image-Captive-Portal/README.md

 Convert an image to Base64 and put it in HTMLPAGE.h

-Defualt image is a red dot
+Default image is a red dot